profilepress/profilepress-readmes/readme.txt

 See the website for more info https://profilepress.net

 == Changelog ==

+= 2.8.3 =
+* Fixed jquery chosen bug deselection on desktop.
+* Improve responsiveness of profilepress core themes.
+* Fixed bug where signup from melange wasn't shown in "Registered Via" column in user listing.
+* Added filter to admin email that will receive new user notification.
+* Added filter to password reset subject and message.
+* Added more filters to front end profile and action to settings form parser.

 = 2.8.2 =
 * Fixed bug where value of "redirect_to" query string wasn't being used after ajax login is successful in ProfilePress powered login form.